jesse2op/jesse2op/README.md

 - 👋 Hi, I’m @jesse2op
-- 👀 I’m interested in web development and software development
+- 👀 I’m interested in Test automation engineer
-- 🌱 I’m currently learning Bachelor of Computer Application
+- 🌱 I’m currently working as a Software Engineer in Test @ Cognizant
-- 📫 How to reach me - jesu.aasish@gmail.com / Twitter- jesudian06 / LinkedIn- https://www.linkedin.com/in/jesudian-aasish-arputharaj-b4b4671ba/
+- 📫 How to reach me - jesu.aasish@gmail.com / LinkedIn- https://www.linkedin.com/in/jesudian-aasish-arputharaj-b4b4671ba/

 <!---
 jesse2op/jesse2op is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.